NDrive/sentry-mattermost/README.md

 A plugin for Sentry to enable notifications to Mattermost Open Source Chat.

 # Usage
-Install with pip:
+Install with pip and enable the plugin in a Project:

-    pip install sentry-mattermost
+    pip install sentry_mattermost

-Enable the integration inside a Project.

 # Contributing
-Use virtualenv and Python 2.7:

-    virtualenv -p python2.7 .env
-    source .env/bin/activate

-Install development requirements:

-    pip install -r dev-requirements.txt

-You can use Docker to test the plugin directly in a Sentry instance:

-    docker-compose up
-    cd plugins
-    python setup.py install

-# Test

-    py.test -v
+We use Docker to setup a development stack.
+Make sure you have the Docker Toolbox installed first.

+## First time setup
+Setups Python, Docker containers and Sentry admin:

+    make bootstrap

+## Development
+Each time you update the code, restart the containers:

+    make restart